 In 1701 the old painting was in so miserable condition that it was necessary to replace it with a copy.

-The new painting was executed by the church painter Anton Wortmann.
-The new copy was mounted in the same frame as the old one, and generally Wortmann had made a close copy.
+The new painting was executed by the church painter Anton Wortmann and was mounted in the same frame as the old one, and generally Wortmann made a close copy.
 Still, a number of changes were introduced, the most confusing ones where that nobleman and mayor had changed places in the dance (see note here) and the same with merchant and craftsman (see note here).

 The preacher Jakob van Melle wrote down as much of the old text, as could be read.
 Unfortunately he created confusion for the next 200 years by presenting the old text with the same structure as Schlott's new text and in the same sequence as Wortmann's new painting.